Vancouver Nursing Home Abuse Lawyer

 - Forging a resident’s signature to gain access to his or her money

 - Using the resident’s funds or possessions without the resident’s permission

 Nursing home abuse is a serious matter.
 If you believe your loved one is a victim of nursing home abuse in Vancouver or the surrounding area, do not hesitate to report it.
 After you report the issue, it may be a good idea to speak to a qualified attorney.
-Contact our Vancouver nursing home abuse lawyers today and we will guide you through the legal process and explain your loved one’s rights.
+Contact a nursing home abuse attorney near me today to guide you through the legal process and explain your loved one’s rights.

 When we place our elderly loved ones in a nursing home, we trust that they will receive adequate care.
 Unfortunately, that is not always the case.
 When a nursing home fails to act in an ethical way and uphold its duty to protect its residents, a variety of people can be held liable.

 - Staff members – Staff members have an obligation to check up on residents and maintain a safe environment.
 If staff members fail to do their jobs, they run the risk of neglecting a resident in need or can be responsible for a risky situation within the home such as slippery floors that may cause a slip and fall accident